AlterMannomann/SQL/README.md

 - -20001 Update requirement not fulfilled.

 ## NF problematic
 You probably (I myself do this) may ask you, why I go at least 3NF, more likely 4NF/5NF.
 A f...ing overhead in joining the things together.
-But also f...ing true, if you get to mass data, really mass data, like a universe or a multiverse, that it is, so far known, the best way to reduce redundancy and thus save disk space, in the end.
+But also f...ing true, if you get to mass data, really mass data, like a universe or a multiverse, this it is, so far known, the best way to reduce redundancy and thus save disk space, in the end.
 Remember?
 I try to make a compromise about number space, possible planck time and calculations for the price of memory and disk space.

 And of course, I try, in the end, to save disk space on cost of processors.
 There is no perfect way, costs remain costs, in whatever currency.
 But with Moore's law I bet on processors more than on disk space.
 Currently.
 They go hand in hand, obvîously.